mtlin8/hash-table/README.md

+Two interesting items that I wanted to test!

 1. BIRTHDAY PARADOX
     - For this test, what I did was create a bool function that would quit and return false if a collision occurred within the first 23 and return true otherwise.
 If that was true, I incremented my lessThan23 variable by 1 to see in how many runs saw 23 elements inserted without collision.